All Articles

 • By sharing needles for tattoos and piercings

-Some individuals with hepatitis B recover without any lasting liver damage.
-However, hepatitis B poses serious long-term health risks to individuals that remain infected.
+An estimated 14,400 acute hepatitis B infections occurred in the United States in 2023.
+Some individuals with hepatitis B recover without lasting liver damage.
+However, it poses serious long-term health risks to individuals that remain infected.
 Roughly 15 to 25% of chronic hepatitis B cases will progress to a liver disease such as cirrhosis, liver failure or liver cancer.

 What is hepatitis C?